usernamesaresosilly/shieldedsignals/README.md

 link_libraries(cryptopp seal-4.1)
 ```

 > **Note:** If the dependencies were installed in a different location, update the `include_directories` and `link_directories` paths accordingly to point to the correct installation directories.
-Also install.md goes a bit farther in depth on setup.
+Also install.md goes a bit farther in depth on setup